mobahug/TinderClone_42/README.md

 ## Chat

   - Once liked two user each other get a chat box on the conversation list
-  - showing the other user profile picture and username
+  - Showing the other user profile picture and username
-  - last message
+  - Last message
-  - in case of closing the conversation the user will be disliked/blocked
+  - In case of closing the conversation the user will be disliked/blocked
-  - chat messages shows realtime
+  - Chat messages shows realtime
-  - showing new message old message
+  - Showing new message old message
-  - multiple line row textfield to make easier see through what user sending
+  - Multiple line row textfield to make easier see through what user sending
-  - chat users profile picture username
+  - Chat users profile picture username
-  - message sent time
+  - Message sent time

 ![chat](https://user-images.githubusercontent.com/83179142/198827405-2aa342ed-1a04-4b01-ad24-c6d2d0a765c0.gif)